derrickquinn/sign_indexing/README.md

 # Sign Indexing for Efficient Similarity Search

 This repository implements an efficient similarity search system using Sign Concordance Filtering (SCF).
 It's designed for high-dimensional vector similarity search.
+Documentation is WIP.

 ## Components